Engineering Strategies & Practice (ESP)

 Emphasis on design & communication

-These lessons in combination with hands-on projects give students a chance to grapple with the challenges of engineering using a holistic approach where they identify and take into account social, environmental, and human factors as frontline design considerations and constraints.
+This gives students a chance to grapple with the challenges of engineering using a holistic approach where they identify and take into account social, environmental and human factors as frontline design considerations and constraints.

-In the Winter term, the students team up to work on a major design project.
-Working with a client, they will go through a complete design process to develop a workable solution to meet the client's need.
-The end result will be a portfolio of written and graphical work and an oral presentation.
+Working with a client, they will go through a complete design process to develop a workable solution to meet the client's need while learning:

 • Project management